 By 1872, additional S.T.
 Suits brands were being advertised in newspapers around the country including S.T.
 Suit’s National Bourbon, Suit’s Capitol Bourbon, Suit’s Congress Bourbon, Suit’s Senate Bourbon, Suit’s Private Stock Bourbon, Suit’s Cabinet Bourbon, Breckinridge Rye, and White Wheat.

-Suit was married three times.
+Samuel T. Suit was married three times.
 His first wife died.
 He was divorced from his second wife.
-For his third — Rosa, 28 years his junior — he ordered the construction of a castle in Berkeley Springs, West Virginia.
-Though Suit’s Suitland mansion — a place where he entertained such figures as President Ulysses S. Grant — was to burn down, that castle is still standing.
-Suit died in 1888.
-Though his whiskey business made Suit rich and famous.
+For his third wife Rosa, 28 years his junior, he ordered the construction of a castle in Berkeley Springs, West Virginia.
+Suit’s Suitland mansion was a place where he entertained such figures as President Ulysses S. Grant.
+S. T. Suit died in 1888.
+His whiskey business made him rich and famous.

 The family left England in 1850 for the United States, moving to Utah in 1852, having converted to the LDS church.
 During the wagon train trip west, the father would perish.
-Upon arrival, the brothers got into the merchandising business and traveled through the Mormon settlements selling notions as employees of William Nixon, a merchant out of St. Louis.
-In 1859 Patrick J. Hickey, who freighted the goods out of San Francisco, helped the brothers establish a store, Joseph R. Walker and Bros., in Fairfield, Utah, where the U.S. Army had established Camp Floyd as result of the 1857-58 Utah War.
+Upon arrival, the brothers got into the merchandising business and traveled through the Mormon settlements selling notions as employees of William Nixon, a merchant out of St. Louis, Missouri.
+In 1859, Patrick J. Hickey, who freighted the goods out of San Francisco, California helped the brothers establish a store, Joseph R. Walker and Bros., in Fairfield, Utah, where the U.S. Army had established Camp Floyd as a result of the 1857-58 Utah War.

 By 1873, the Walker Brothers & Company were wholesale and retail dealers in wines, liquors & cigars.
 They were also the Sole Agents in Utah for J. H. Cutter and S. T. Suits & Co’s Celebrated Whiskies.
 This pretty much dates our bottle.
 In the following years, it was the banking business that continued to be the center of the Walker Bros. ventures.

-Support: The Life and Love’s of S. T. Suit, A Jug-Fillers Story by Jack Sullivan, Bottles and Extras, Spring 2005
+Support: Reference to The Life and Love’s of S. T. Suit, A Jug-Fillers Story by Jack Sullivan, Bottles and Extras, Spring 2005

-Support: Walker Brothers by Brian F. Hahn, Utah History Encyclopedia
+Support: Reference to Walker Brothers by Brian F. Hahn, Utah History Encyclopedia

-Support: Answer Man raises a glass to S.T.
+Support: Reference to Answer Man raises a glass to S.T.
 Suit, the whiskey king who created Suitland, Md. by John Kelly, The Washington Post